SecPlugs/Power-Automate-Plugins/docs/index.md

 ---
 layout: none
 ---
+# Power Automate {brand-plugin-type}
 Power Automate connectors to send docs, emails and attachments for analysis in your work flows.
 GDrive and GMail, Drop Box, and Exchange templates also provided.

 Also see [Power Automate Listing](/plugin-list/plugin-secplugs-plugins-power-automate)

 ## Usage
-You use this {brand-plugin} within the context of Microsoft Power Automate platform
+You use this {brand-plugin-type} within the context of Microsoft Power Automate platform

 ### Scan A File

+To get started follow the [Get Started Steps](https://powerautomate.microsoft.com/en-us/templates/details/3ff6c875a7b943a88c89116a8bfb3db0/scan-newly-added-files-in-sharepoint-using-secplugs/) on the Microsoft Power Automate portal.

 #### Parameters
 Use the following parameters to scan an email